 IV.2.1.4.1 Members shall not be expected to serve on more than one (1) Senate or University committee at any one time.
-In addition, over any seven-year period, a member shall not be required to serve more than two (2) years on one (1) or more major University committee (i.e., Senate Budget, USC, COAP, Graduate Studies).
+In addition, over any seven (7)-year period, a member shall not be required to serve more than three (3) years on one (1) or more major University committee (e.g., Undergraduate Studies Committee, Committee on Academic Personnel, Undergraduate Program Review, Academic Planning and Budget Commitee, Graduate Studies).

-At the request of the member, the Nominating Committee of Faculty Board will consider membership on Senate as equivalent to service on a major Senate or University committee, except in respect of the Chair of the Senate Budget Committee.
+At the request of the member, the Nominating Committee of Faculty Board will consider membership on Senate as equivalent to service on a major Senate or University committee.

-IV.2.1.4.2 For limited term appointments of two (2) years or less, and for the first four (4) years of probationary appointments at the Lecturer or Assistant Professor ranks, members will not be expected to serve on Senate or University committees.
-Trent University Research Fellows will not be expected to serve on major University committees (see IV.2.1.4.1) during the period of the fellowship.
-IV.2.1.4.3 Lack of service on Senate or University committees during the period of exemption set out in IV.2.1.4.2 will not be considered in renewal, re-appointment, promotion or merit decisions.
-IV.2.1.4.4 The nominating committee of Faculty Board for faculty assignments to Senate committees will make known its nominations for the subsequent academic year's service no later than April of the current academic year.
-IV.2.2 Librarianship IV.2.2.1 Specific and general library duties shall be allocated in a fair, equitable and reasonable manner, taking into consideration the professional responsibilities and skills of individual members, the terms of members' appointments, the relation of librarians' duties to their research, scholarship, and professional activities, the needs of the library and, when possible, the preference of individual members.
-IV.2.2.1.1 Library duties and responsibilities will be determined by the University Librarian following reasonable consultation with the Librarians' Committee.
+- IV.2.1.4.2 For limited term appointments of two (2) years or less, and for the first four (4) years of probationary appointments at the Lecturer or Assistant Professor ranks, members will not be expected to serve on Senate or University committees.
+Trent University Research Fellows will not be expected to serve on major University committees (see IV.2.1.4.1) during the period of the fellowship. - IV.2.1.4.3 Lack of service on Senate or University committees during the period of exemption set out in IV.2.1.4.2 will not be considered in renewal, re-appointment, promotion or merit decisions.

+IV.2.1.4.4 The Nominating Committee of Faculty Board for faculty assignments to Senate committees will make known its nominations for the subsequent academic year's service no later than April of the current academic year.

+IV.2.2 Librarianship

+- IV.2.2.1 Specific and general library duties shall be allocated in a fair, equitable and reasonable manner, taking into consideration the professional responsibilities and skills of individual members, the terms of members' appointments, the relation of librarians' duties to their research, scholarship, and professional activities, the needs of the library and, when possible, the preference of individual members. - IV.2.2.1.1 Library duties and responsibilities will be determined by the University Librarian following reasonable consultation with the Librarians' Committee.

 Members shall have the right to request reconsideration of their workload by the University Librarian within ten (10) working days of its being assigned and the University Librarian shall be expected to respond in writing within ten (10) working days from receipt.

 Account shall be taken of the workload guidelines formulated by the Librarians' Committee.
 None of the factors listed in the guidelines shall be taken to preclude other relevant factors.

 The University Librarian shall give particular consideration to the goal, agreed to by both parties, of fostering the professional development of members newly entering upon their professional careers.
-IV.2.2.1.2 Using the established workload guidelines, the University Librarian, in consultation with the Librarians' Committee, shall determine the normal workload for each librarian employee.
-IV.2.2.1.3 When the Library suffers the sudden, unexpected loss of a member, the Vice-president (Academic) may authorize full or partial replacement paying particular attention to the provision of library service.

-IV.2.2.1.4 Insofar as resources become available, every reasonable effort shall be made to increase the librarians' complement as this becomes necessary in order to respond to increasing demands on existing library services and resources.
+- IV.2.2.1.2 Using the established workload guidelines, the University Librarian, in consultation with the Librarians' Committee, shall determine the normal workload for each librarian employee. - IV.2.2.1.3 When the Library suffers the sudden, unexpected loss of a member, the Vice President Academic may authorize full or partial replacement paying particular attention to the provision of library service. - IV.2.2.1.4 Insofar as resources become available, every reasonable effort shall be made to increase the librarians' complement as this becomes necessary in order to respond to increasing demands on existing library services and resources.